-Timing: Until Tuesday for Barbuda, Anguilla and the British Virgin Islands, and Friday until Tuesday for Antigua and the rest.
+Timing: Until Tuesday for the British Virgin Islands; until Thursday for Anguilla; Monday night until Tuesday for Antigua and Monday night until Thursday for Barbuda.

 Synopsis: Moderate, long period swells, from distant strong winds over the northern Atlantic associated with a low-pressure system, are imminent or impacting the area, mainly north-facing coastlines.
 The threat level to the life, livelihood, property and infrastructure of those using the affected coastlines is moderate, and there is the potential for significant impacts.
 These swells are expected to cause life-threatening surfs and rip currents near affected coastlines.
 A high surf advisory means that dangerous surfs of 2 to 3 metres or 6 to 10 feet will affect some coastlines in the advisory area, producing hazardous conditions.